swapnil1023/outline/project.md

 ## Requirements

 - Create basic (UI) forms similar to the image shown above.
-- To add functionality to it, register users with email and Gmail and authenticate the user into the database with the heelp of packages like [firebase_auth](https://pub.dev/packages/firebase_auth) and [google_sign_in](https://pub.dev/packages/google_sign_in).
+- To add functionality to it, register users with email and Gmail and authenticate the user into the database with the help of packages like [firebase_auth](https://pub.dev/packages/firebase_auth) and [google_sign_in](https://pub.dev/packages/google_sign_in).
 - Again, keeping the authentication related code/files in functionalities folder will be a good practice.
-- If the user is registering for the first time, you need to make a skeleton doocument in the ussers collection for the user.
+- If the user is registering for the first time, you need to make a skeleton document in the users collection for the user.
 Although there are many ways to do that, one of which is using firebase cloud functions.
 If you're new in using firebase cloud functions, start with this [page](https://firebase.google.com/docs/functions/get-started).
-After successfully writing and deploying your cloud function, you should see something similar to the images below.
+After successfully writing and deploying your cloud function, you should see something similar to the snippet shown below.

   ![onCreate](images/oncreate.png)
-- After registration, make the login page functional, i.e. it should redirect the user to the app page (blank as of now).
+- After registration/login page, user should be redirected to the homepage.
 In case of error in any of the credentials, the appropriate error must be displayed.
 - The following figure is what your user's document in firestore should look like (with respect to the parameters assigned to each user like name, address, wishlist, cart etc).

   ![user_document](images/userDoc.png)